 Confident Learners Literacy Program

-The Confident Learners program, a unique collaboration between literacy experts and indigenous communities throughout Canada, is designed to increase the capacity of teachers, parents, and volunteers to help ensure all children become confident readers and learners.
+The Confident Learners Literacy Program, a unique collaboration between literacy experts and indigenous communities throughout Canada, is designed to increase the capacity of teachers, parents, and volunteers to help ensure all children become confident readers and learners.
 It is structured into four components:

 A pathway approach: Accurately identify students’ literacy needs

 Confident Learners uses a ‘Literacy Pathway’, an ordered series of essential literacy skills, to reduce the risk of literacy failure, and focus on student learning progress (not deficits).
 It draws on the widely recognized “simple view of reading”1 , outlining twenty steps of Code-Related skills, and twenty steps of Language skills required to achieve reading fluency.
 Learn more about skill domains covered by the program.

 For children to become successful readers, they must not only master the ability to accurately decode written language, but also understand the meanings of words and how they combine in phrases, sentences and paragraphs.
 Children are administered a placement assessment when teachers first start using the program with them, to see where they are on the learning to read Pathway in their Code and Language skills.
 Their progress is then monitored until they have mastered all skills in the program with record keeping and short step assessments to inform instruction and celebrate their learning progress.
 Receiving timely indicators of each child’s skill level over the course of the school year enables teachers to target instruction appropriately and accelerate student learning.